-I’m the voice and communication coach for Heart-led Celebrants, and I work with celebrants who’ve trained elsewhere but haven’t had the vocal training they really needed.
+I’m the voice and communication coach for Heart-led Celebrant Training, and I also work with celebrants who’ve trained elsewhere but haven’t had the vocal and presentation training they really needed.

 Here’s my take on these styles: